 The 2016 Kerr Cellars Sauvignon Blanc is a “thoughtful wine” according to Helen, referring to the level of detail and attention that went into crafting this beauty.
 It is an intriguing wine on many levels and certainly is not a traditional Napa Valley Sauvignon Blanc.
 The wine is a blend of Sauvignon Blanc, Sauvignon Musque, Sauvignon Vert and Sémillon.
 The vineyard sources are varied and carefully chosen including from several historic sites (Tofanelli Family Vineyard & Nichelini Winery) to Stagecoach Vineyards and a vineyard in the Oak Knoll District.
 It is clear that this is a wine Helen enjoyed making – it is a wine she refers to as being “playful and serious at the same time, a wine that has both freshness but dimension along with weight and drive”.
 The wine was barrel fermented and aged for texture and freshness (no stirring of the lees).
 It is a wine that can age as well.

-The wine is straw yellow in the glass – showing a depth of aroma including floral notes (honeysuckle), lime zest, citrus blossom and mineral notes.
-Silky and rounded across the palate with a pleasing textural appeal but without being heavy.
-Superbly balanced throughout the palate, this is a wine that is simply fun to drink by itself.
-Shows flavors of red apple and stone fruit framed by excellent acidity but no tartness that this varietal is often associated with.
+This vintage is straw yellow in the glass – showing a depth of aroma including floral notes (honeysuckle), lime zest, citrus blossom and mineral notes.
+Silky and rounded across the palate, this wine offers a pleasing textural appeal but without being heavy.
+Superbly balanced throughout the palate, this wine is simply fun to drink by itself.
+It shows flavors of red apple and stone fruit framed by excellent acidity but no tartness that this variety is often associated with.
 Features a lively long finish.

-For more information, to purchase wines from either Kerr Cellars or Curvature and to join their wine club, visit: www.kerrcellars.com and Cristie’s wine blog: www.cristiekerrgolf.com/category/blog/wine
+For more information, to purchase wines from either Kerr Cellars or Curvature, to schedule a tasting and to join their wine club, visit: www.kerrcellars.com.